-Ans: View 8.3.1.5

-5) Give some applications of Biotechnology in Agriculture.

-Ans: View 8.3..1.2

-- 6) What is meant by Bioremediation? - Ans: Bioremediation is a branch of biotechnology that employs the use of living organisms, like microbes and bacteria, in the removal of contamination, pollulants, and toxins from soil, water and other environments. - 7) What are Bt-crops? - Ans: Bt-crops are transgenic crops that produce the same as the bacterium Bacillus thuringiensis in the plant cell, thereby protecting the crops from pests.
-The bacterium secrets specific proteins known as cry proteins that are toxic to insects.
-Eg. Bt cotton, Bt brinjal. - 8) Write two application of Medical Biotechnology. - Ans: a) Enabling mass production of safe and more effective therapeutic drugs. - b) Gene therapy to treat genetic disorders. - 9) Write two application of Biotechnology in Industry. - Ans: a) Improvement in Fermentation Production. - b) Microbial production of synthetic fuels. - 10) What is Marine Biotechnology?
-Write its importance?
+- 1) Cellular and Biomolecular processes to develop technologies and products that help improve our lives and the health of our planet. - The term 'Biotechnology' was coined by a Hungarian engineer Karl Ereky in 1919. - 3) View 8.3.1 - 4) View 8.3.1.5 - 5) View 8.3 ..
+1.2 - 6) Bioremediation is a branch of biotechnology that employs the use of living organisms, like microbes and bacteria, in the removal of contamination, pollulants, and toxins from soil, water and other environments. - Bt-crops are transgenic crops that produce the same as the bacterium Bacillus thuringiensisin the plant cell, thereby protecting the crops from pests.
+The bacterium secrets specific proteins known as cry proteins that are toxic to insects.Eg. - Bt cotton, Btbrinjal. - a) Enabling mass production of safe and more effective therapeutic drugs. b) Gene therapy to treat genetic disorders. - a) Improvement in Fermentation Production.b) Microbial production of synthetic fuels. - 10) View 8.3.1.6

-Ans: View 8.3.1.6

-Unit 9 De Plant Tissue Culture
+Unit 9 🗖 Plant Tissue Culture